eibenp/homebridge-gree-airconditioner/README.md

 If you are not familiar with the GREE+ mobile app there is an alternative method to detect the MAC address of your devices:

 - Install the plugin
-- Do not configure AC unit devices
+- Do not configure any AC unit devices (e.g. use minimal configuration)
 - (Re)start Homebridge
 - GREE Air Conditioner Platform Plugin will auto detect all accessible devices and write an entry to the log
-- The log entry contains the MAC address of the device E.g.: MAC address is 502cc6000000 in the following log entry:

-> Accessory **502cc6000000** not configured - skipped

 Unfortunaltely if you have multiple devices you will not know which MAC address belongs to which AC unit.
 In this case you have to test it.
-This may require some adding - removal - re-adding cycle before final configuration.
+This may require some adding - removal - re-adding cycle before final configuration if default configuration is not appropriate.

 ### Device settings